OpenEvalProject/evals/manuscripts/elife-95727/v2/manuscript.md

 **Figure 1.:** (A) As a control for viral injection, no expresses enhanced green fluorescent protein (EGFP) signal was detected in the paraventricular nucleus (PVH), known to possess main sympathetic pre-autonomic neurons, and the RPa, when PRV152 was placed on the bone surface.
 (B) By contrast, PRV152 injections into the periosteum or metaphyseal bone resulted in positive EGFP immunoreactivity in the PVH.
 In addition, we found PRV152-infected neurons in the intermediolateral cell column (IML) of the spinal cord at T13-L2 levels, suggesting specific bone-sympathetic nervous system (SNS) ganglia-IML-brain route of infection which are in concordance with our previous findings where PRV152 individually infected the classic SNS spinal cord neurons.
 Also shown are representative microphotographs illustrating PRV152 immunolabeling in the PAG (midbrain and pons), RPa (medulla), LH (hypothalamus), MPOM (forebrain), S1HL (cerebral cortex), and pv (thalamus).
 PVH, paraventricular hypothalamic nucleus; PAG, periaqueductal gray; RPa, raphe pallidus; LH, lateral hypothalamus; MPOM, medial preoptic nucleus, medial part; S1HL, primary somatosensory cortex, hindlimb region; pv, periventricular fiber system.
 Scale bar = 50 µm.
 Also shown is a representative low-magnification image at the hypothalamus neuroanatomical level (scale bar = 500 µm).

-## Viral infections in the brain
+### Viral infections in the brain

 We identified 87 PRV152-positive brain nuclei, sub-nuclei, and regions within six brain divisions, with the hypothalamus having the most PRV152-infected SNS neurons connecting to bone (1177.25±62.75), followed, in descending order, by midbrain and pons (1065±22.39), hindbrain medulla (495.25±33.49), forebrain (237.5±15.08), cerebral cortex (104.75±4.64) and thalamus (65.25±7.78) (Figure 2).
 Hypothalamic areas with the highest percentages of PRV152-labeled neurons included the lateral hypothalamus (LH), PVH and dorsomedial hypothalamus (DM) (Figure 1B and Figure 2; see Appendix for a glossary of brain nuclei, sub-nuclei and regions).
 The LH and PVH also were among the regions with the highest absolute numbers of infected neurons of the 25 PRV152-positive nuclei, sub-nuclei, and regions.
 In the midbrain and pons, areas with the highest percentages and counts of PRV152-infected neurons included the PAG, lateral PAG (LPAG) and pontine reticular nucleus, oral part (PnO), among 18 nuclei, sub-nuclei, and regions.
 Single-labeled neurons were also notable in the hindbrain medulla, where the raphe pallidus nucleus (RPa), RMg, and gigantocellular reticular nucleus (Gi) were among 23 nuclei, sub-nuclei and regions, heavily represented by the largest percentages and counts of PRV152-labeled neurons.
 The forebrain areas with the highest percentages and numbers of PRV152-labeled neurons were the medial preoptic nucleus, medial part (MPOM), bed nucleus of the stria terminalis (BST), and lateral septal nucleus, ventral part (LSV) among 15 PRV152-positive nuclei, sub-nuclei, and regions.
 In the cerebral cortex, there were only three regions containing PRV152-labeled neurons–namely, the primary somatosensory cortex, hindlimb region (S1HL), and secondary and primary motor cortex (M2 and M1, respectively).
 The S1HL and M2 had both the highest percentages and numbers of PRV152-labeled neurons.
 Finally, we detected 3 brain sites with PRV152-infected neurons within the thalamus.
 Among the nuclei possessing the highest percentages and numbers of PRV152-labeled neurons were the periventricular fiber system (pv) and precommisural nucleus (PrC).

 ![Figure 2.](https://cdn.elifesciences.org/articles/95727/elife-95727-fig2-v2.jpg)

 **Figure 2.:** Numbers, and heat map representation of PRV152-labeled neurons in brain regions, namely, hypothalamus, midbrain and pons, medulla, forebrain, cerebral cortex, and thalamus, as well as their sub-regions and nuclei, following viral injections into bone. n=4.
-Statistics: Mean ± SEM, two-tailed Student’s t-test, *p<0.05, **p<0.01, ***p<0.001, ns (no significance).Figure 2—source data 1.
+Statistics: Mean ± SEM, two-tailed Student’s t-test, *p<0.05, **p<0.01, ***p<0.001, ns (no significance).

 ## Discussion